jojolian753/waseno/docs/source/glossary.rst

         can help the watering sensor nodes to detect for instance discrepancies between moiture sensor readings and the weather stations's rain gauge.

+    MCU
+        MicroController Unit is a small computer on a single computer chip designed for embedded applications.
+It contains a processor core, memory, and programmable input/output peripherals connected through an addressable system bus.